waldronprivate/Speaking/README.md

 ###Accommodation
 #####Tell me about the kind of accomadation you live in?
 According to me, I live in the dorm with three Computer Science guy.
 It is small but well designed.
 There is a shower room, a toliet and a balcony to dry our clothes.
 It is well enough to meet whatever we need in our daily life.

+#####What are the benefits and drawbacks of the kind of housing you live in?
+According to me,